glennjones/microformat-shiv/README.md

 Version and livingStandard
 --------------------------
-The library has two properties to help identify now up todate it is:
+The library has two properties to help identify how up-to-date it is:

-*  `version` (String) interanl version number
+*  `version` (String) internal version number
 *  `livingStandard` (String ISO Date) the current https://github.com/microformats/tests used.

-Browser Support
+Browser support
 ---------------
 Desktop

-* Firefox 42-11
+* Firefox 11-42
-* Chrome 43-14
+* Chrome 14-43
-* Opera 30-19 (18 > passes 84% of tests)
+* Opera 19-30 (Version 18 > passes 84% of tests)
-* Safari 8-6 (5 pass 97% of tests)
+* Safari 6-8 (Version 5 passes 97% of tests)
-* IE 11-8
+* IE 8-11
 * Edge

 Mobile
 ----------------------
-* iOS 8.3, 7, 6, 5.1 (4 pass 97% of tests)
+* iOS 5.1-8.3 (Version 4 passes 97% of tests)
-* Andriod 5, 4.4, 4.2 (Only verisions I could test)
+* Andriod 4.2-5 (The only versions I could test)
-* Android Firefox 39 (Only verision I could test)
+* Android Firefox 39 (The only versions I could test)
-* Android Chrome 43	(Only verision I could test)
+* Android Chrome 43	(The only versions I could test)

-Note some earlier browser will need ES5-shim.js
+Note some earlier browsers will need the ES5-shim.js file.

 Microformats definitions object
 -------------------------------
-The library has built-in version 1 microformats definitions, but you can add new definitions using `options.add` if you wish.
+The library has all the version 1 definitions built-in, but you can add new definitions using `options.add` if you wish.
 Below is an example of a definitions object.
-More can be found in the directory `lib/maps`. definitions.
-You not need definitions object if your using the microformats version 2 schema.
+More can be found in the directory `lib/maps`.
+You do not need to add new definition objects if you are using microformats version 2.
 ```javascript
     {
 		root: 'hpayment',